Course Descriptons By Program

 Continuation of the concepts learned in Synoptic Meteorology course (EAS 340).
 The lecture part of the course examines frontal boundaries, evolution of mid-latitude cyclones, and applications of potential vorticity concepts to weather analysis and prediction.
 The laboratory part of this course is a forecasting lab where students independently analyze weather and forecast in a competitive setting.

-EAS448 - Watershed Evaluation and Management
+EAS448 - Watershed Evaluation

 EAS449 - Mesoscale Meteorology